samehKhasawneh/keyctl/docs/ARCHITECTURE.md

-# SSH Key Manager Architecture
+# KeyCtl Architecture

 ## Overview

-SSH Key Manager is built with a modular architecture focusing on security, extensibility, and ease of use.
+KeyCtl is built with a modular architecture focusing on security, extensibility, and ease of use.
 The system is divided into several core components, each handling specific aspects of SSH key management.

 ## Core Components